opentargets/platform-etl-backend/README.md

 The input files are specified in the configuration file under the field `drug-extensions`.
 The files can contain additional columns; these will be safely ignored.

+If the `source` already exists the new references will be appended to the existing ones, provided that the `reference ` is not already present.
+If the `source` does not exist it will be created.